 Gaps in Ceiling Insulation

 Condensation occurs when cold air meets warm air.
 Insulation helps keep warm air out of your ceiling, preventing it from collecting in and around your air conditioning system.
 Eventually, this condensation will build-up, damaging your ductwork and possibly leaking through your vents.
 An HVAC professional can evaluate your system to see if your ductwork is properly insulated against any air leaks and will seal them so your home stays nice and dry.

 Call Air Tech of Central Florida to Stop Water Leaks

-There are many other reasons why water can leak from your AC unit, such as a rusted drain pan, frozen evaporator coil or even a broken drain line.
+There are many other reasons why water can leak from your AC units, such as a rusted drain pan, frozen evaporator coil or even a broken drain line.
 If water is leaking from your air vents, contact the professionals at Air Tech of Central Florida.
 We offer quality AC repairs at an affordable price, so we will stop any leak and get your AC running again.
 Even better, we offer air conditioning services 24 hours a day, 7 days a week, which means we’re always available to help.
-Reach out online, or give us a call now to talk with one of our friendly team members today.
+Contact Us to talk with one of our friendly team members today.